 - of one person falsely accusing the other of hitting them.

-Domestic abuse penalties can be extremely harsh, so you should never attempt to fight these charges without a lawyer.
-Learn more about battery domestic violence.
+Battery domestic violence penalties can be extremely harsh, so you should never attempt to fight these charges without a lawyer.

 Las Vegas Metro Police routinely go undercover in bars and clubs to pretend to solicit prostitution from unsuspecting johns.
 These charges could be detrimental to your employment prospects, but an attorney may be able to get the charge reduced or dismissed.

-Many arrests for allegedly exposing one’s privates occur at Las Vegas’s infamous swim parties and clubs.
-Often surveillance video can prove the cops wrong or else show there is insufficient evidence to support a conviction.
+Many arrests for allegedly exposing one’s privates occur at Las Vegas’s infamous swim parties and nightclubs.
+Often surveillance video can prove the cops wrong or else show there is insufficient evidence to support an indecent exposure conviction.